By Lambert Strether of Corrente.

 CA: “Blue wave?
 California tops list as midterm matchups form” [Associated Press].
 “California tops a list of eight states holding primary contests on Tuesday.
 Democrats and Republicans from Montana to Alabama and Mississippi to New Jersey will pick their nominees up and down the ballot to face off this November for the inaugural midterm elections of Donald Trump’s presidency.
 ‘The California suburbs are the center of gravity for voters rejecting Republicans in the era of Trump,’ said Democratic strategist Jesse Ferguson.
 ‘When you combine the Democratic energy with the suburban independent voters who want nothing to do with a Trump Republican, you create a toxic combination for a Republican member of Congress trying to get re-elected.'”
 That’s their story and they’re sticking to it.

 CA: “Today is crucial for Democrats in California’s House races” [Los Angeles Times].
 “The most pressing concern for Democrats is whether their wide, boisterous field of candidates means the party will be locked out of multiple races thanks to the state’s top-two primary, which advances the two candidates with the most votes regardless of party….
 Democrats have targeted 10 GOP-held seats here, including seven won by Democrat Hillary Clinton in the 2016 presidential election.
 California has as many potential pickup districts than the seven other states with primaries on Tuesday combined….
-As of Monday evening, in nearly all of the targeted races, according to numbers provided by Political Data Inc., an election data firm.
+As of Monday evening, early mail ballots cast by voters were running behind levels at the same point in 2014 in nearly all of the targeted races, according to numbers provided by Political Data Inc., an election data firm.
 One exception was Issa’s district, where a tight-knit group of activists hosted weekly protests outside the congressman’s office and have spent months registering and talking to voters.”
 Why on earth would these best practices be an “exception“…

 Handy map of how districts have flipped in the past: